-The Company presently grants licenses, through its wholly-owned subsidiary Easi-Set Industries, for the manufacturing and distribution rights of certain proprietary products, such as the J-J Hooks Barrier, Easi-Set[TM] and Easi-SpanTM Precast Buildings, Slenderwall[TM], SoftsoundTM and Beach Prisms[TM] as well as certain non-proprietary products, such as the Company's cattleguards, and water and feed troughs.
+The Company presently grants licenses, through its wholly-owned subsidiary Easi-Set Industries, for the manufacturing and distribution rights of certain proprietary products, such as the J-J Hooks Barrier, Easi-SetTM and Easi-SpanTM Precast Buildings, SlenderwallTM, SoftsoundTM and Beach PrismsTM as well as certain non-proprietary products, such as the Company's cattleguards, and water and feed troughs.
 Generally, licenses are granted for a point of manufacture.
-The Company receives an initial one-time license administration and training fee ranging from approximately \$20,000 to \$60,000.
+The Company receives an initial one-time license administration and training fee ranging from approximately \$25,000 to \$60,000.
 License royalties vary depending upon the product licensed, but the range is typically from 4% to 6% of the net sales of the licensed product.
-In addition, Easi-Set[TM]/Easi-Span[TM] buildings and Slenderwall[TM] licensees pay the Company a flat monthly fee for co-op advertising and promotional programs.
+In addition, Easi-Set Feasi-Span buildings and Slenderwall licensees pay the Company a monthly fee for co-op advertising and promotional programs.
 The Company produces and distributes advertising and promotional materials and promotes the licensed products through its own advertising subsidiary, Ad Ventures.

-The Company has entered into 47 licensing agreements in the United States; has established five licensees in Canada; one each in Belgium, New Zealand and Mexico with sub-licensees in Canada and Australia, for a total of 58 licensees worldwide.
+The Company has entered into 51 licensing agreements in the United States, five in Canada and one each in Belgium, New Zealand, Mexico and Australia, for a total of 60 licensees worldwide.

 The Company is currently negotiating several new license arrangements and, although no assurance can be given, expects to increase its licensing activities.
-Additional licensees were added in 2009 with initial licensee fees of \$92,000 compared to \$125,000 for 2008.
+Four additional licensees were added in 2010 with aggregate initial licensee fees of \$70,000 compared to \$92,000 for 2009.